pluralsight/guides/in-review/front-end-javascript/building-a-serverless-web-app-on-aws-services/article.md

 ![architecture diagram](https://raw.githubusercontent.com/pluralsight/guides/master/images/2965d6f2-9e6b-4a3c-855e-97eef7f22c43.png)

-For the lambda functions, the Node.js runtime with the Javascript SDK will be used.
+For the lambda functions, we will use a Node.js runtime environment with the Javascript SDK.

 Everything will be made from the AWS Management Console, without external frameworks, SDK, or command-line interfaces (CLI).